Predictia/AQUA/src/aqua_diagnostics/timeseries/README.md

 - Global and Regional monthly and annual timeseries of any variable or derived quantity
 - Gregory-like analysis of radiation imbalance to diagnose model drift
-- Seasonal cycle of global mean of various variables
+- Seasonal cycle of global and regional mean of any variable or derived quantity

 ## Table of Contents